lcorrealopes/home/index.md

 - **Group Theory:** profinite group theory, free pro-*C* constructions and profinite Bass-Serre theory.

+## Papers

+- Profinite groups with abelian Sylow subgroups (join with P. Zalesskii and P. Shumyatsky): *submitted*.
+- Profinite groups acting *k*-acylindrically on profinite trees (join with P. Zalesskii): *in preparation*.

+## Mathematical Texts

+- My <a href="https://docs.google.com/viewer?url=https://github.com/lcorrealopes/home/raw/main/assets/files/monograph.pdf">monograph</a> on solvable groups (in portuguese).
+- My <a href="https://docs.google.com/viewer?url=https://github.com/lcorrealopes/home/raw/main/assets/files/thesis.pdf">thesis</a> on *p*-adic analytic groups (in portuguese).

+**Profinite groups, free constructions and some Bass-Serre theory:**

+These texts are some interesting parts of my personal notes written in preparation for my PhD Algebra Exam.
+I will upload the archives randomly.
+Unfortunatelly they are only in portuguese language at the time :)

+- Part I: something about profinite groups.
+- Part II: <a href="https://docs.google.com/viewer?url=https://github.com/lcorrealopes/home/raw/main/assets/files/Free-Projective.pdf">Free vs Projective Groups</a>.
+- Part III: something about free products.
+- Part IV: something about amalgamated products.
+- Part V: something about HNN-extensions.
+- Part VI: something about Bass-Serre theory.

 ## Book Recommendations

 These are some good (*in my opinion*) books to construct a strong mathematical base: